 Even though the vast majority of patients do absolutely fine with dog anesthesia, it’s perfectly understandable for you to be concerned.
 After all, low risk does not mean no risk.
 If you’re worried, speak openly with your veterinarian about how anesthesia can affect your dog, what safety protocols are in place, and how your pet will be monitored and cared for before, during, and after the procedure.
 A vet would never recommend something that is going to hurt your dog.

-Southeast Veterinary Neurology is the largest veterinary neurology practice in the state of Florida, with a location coming soon to Virginia Beach.
+Southeast Veterinary Neurology is the largest veterinary neurology practice in the state of Florida, with a new location in Virginia Beach.
 Because we exclusively treat neurological conditions, we perform advanced imaging studies and complex procedures every day.
 Therefore, our team of experts is highly knowledgeable, well trained, and thoroughly experienced in anesthesia.